Grays railway station: Early years 1854–1922

-London Midland and Scottish Railway (1923-1948)
+London, Midland and Scottish Railway (1923–1948)

-Following the Railways Act 1921 the station became the responsibility of the London Midland and Scottish (LMS) Railway from 1 January 1923.
+Following the Railways Act 1921, the station became the responsibility of the London, Midland and Scottish (LMS) Railway from 1 January 1923.

-Some of the cement factories had closed early in the 1920s (see below) but the area remained a busy location for goods traffic.
+Some of the cement factories had closed early in the 1920s, but the area remained a busy location for goods traffic.

-After World War II started there were significant cuts to passenger services on the line in the timetable of 25 September 1939.

-During World War II on Saturday 15 March 1941 the up side station buildings suffered a direct hit by a bomb and was damaged beyond repair.
+Once World War II had started, there were significant cuts to passenger services on the line in the timetable of 25 September 1939.
+On 15 March 1941, the up side station building suffered a direct hit by a bomb and was damaged beyond repair.

-The Nationalisation era (1948-1994)
+The nationalisation era (1948–1994)

 Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
-On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.
+On 20 February 1949, the whole LTS line was transferred to the Eastern Region yet, despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.

-In 1954 a new upside station building was provided which had a pre-cantilevered roof made of pre-stressed concrete.
-The roof acted as a cover for the front of the station and a shelter on the platforms and is still in place in 2025.
+In 1954, a new upside station building was provided, which had a pre-cantilevered roof made of pre-stressed concrete.
+The roof acted as a cover for the front of the station and a shelter on the platforms; it is still extant in 2025.

-Re-signalling of the area prior to electrification occurred and the Grays West signal box was closed at that this time.
-Simplification of some of the goods yard infrastructure was carried out at this time as well.
-Most notably a third reversible line was introduced between West Thurrock Junction and the station meaning no interaction with main line services was now required.
+Resignalling of the area prior to electrification occurred and the Grays West signal box was closed; simplification of some of the goods yard infrastructure was also carried out.
+Most notably, a third reversible line was introduced between West Thurrock Junction and the station, meaning that no interaction with main line services was now required.
 This became operational on 28 August 1961.

-The branch to Upminster remained steam operated until January 1958 when DMUs took over operation.

-In November 1961 the Grays to Upminster branch was electrified.

-A full electric timetable started operating in June 1962 and this was primarily worked by Class 302 EMUs.
+The branch to Upminster remained steam operated until January 1958, when diesel multiple units took over operation.
+In November 1961, the Grays to Upminster branch was electrified; a full electric timetable started operating in June 1962 and this was primarily worked by electric multiple units (EMUs).

-In 1968 the former Seabrook Brewery siding area (see below) was adapted as the new route to the Port of Tilbury who had opened a new Freightliner Terminal.
+In 1968, the former Seabrook Brewery siding area was adapted as the new route to the Port of Tilbury, which had opened a new Freightliner terminal.

-In the early 1970s the historic town centre was demolished under the Thurrock Urban District's Council plan and the High Street level crossing was replaced by a foot crossing in 1975.
+In the early 1970s, the historic town centre was demolished under the Thurrock Urban District Council plan and the High Street level crossing was replaced by a foot crossing in 1975.
 A new overbridge had been provided for the road traffic.

-The LTS line and Purfleet station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
-With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.
+The LTS line and station became part of the London & South Eastern sector of British Rail in 1982; this was rebranded to Network SouthEast (NSE) in June 1986.
+With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a train operating unit.